-It is very striking while exploring the park the stark contrast of the park and the City.
-It seems so very odd to be immersed in the very peaceful serene beauty of nature while at the center of one of the world’s biggest metropolis.
+It is very striking while exploring the park, the stark contrast of the park and the City.
+It seems so very odd to be immersed in the very peaceful serene beauty of nature while at the center of one of the world’s biggest metropolises.

 One of New York’s most iconic landmarks.
 Surely everyone’s must-do list includes the Statue of Liberty.
 Whether it’s just a glimpse from the shore or a cruise to the island reserve where it stands or even climbing to the top of the crown.
 No trip to New York can be complete without a photo or a selfie of the Statue.

-I know its an odd one.
+We know it’s an odd one.
 As you might of only just got here!
-But there is more than New York than just Manhattan.
+But there is more to New York than just Manhattan.
 Getting out of the Manhattan sprawl throws up loads of opportunities that are just not possible in the big City.

 Head to Brooklyn for incredible views of the city skyline.
 Enjoy great food and a more relaxed pace on the Brooklyn Heights promenade and in the many Parks that dot the Borough.
 Finally, walk the Brooklyn Bridge back into Manhattan for breath-taking views of the City.

 Head to the Bronx to check out the Yankee Stadium or the Bronx Zoo.
 Or head to Staten Island for a complete change of pace and some rest and relaxation on one of its many beaches.